 Revisions are made and a final draft of the thesis is submitted to the student's reading committee.
 A formal defense of the thesis may be scheduled.
 An appropriate oral presentation of the honors work also will be required in an academic setting.
+Graded on a Satisfactory/Unsatisfactory basis.
 Prerequisite: Minimum grade of "C" in HON 401.
 A grade of "I" (Incomplete) in HON 401 is not acceptable.